 - You need a bowl to mix the color.

 - A brush for dyeing for applying the dye, gloves.

 - Measuring cup to measure the ratio of developer and the color.

 - Newspaper of plastic bags to put on the surface you’re going to dye on because it can get really messy.

 Preparing the Dark Dye

-Dying the Hair Roots Dark
+Dyeing the Hair Roots Dark

 Once the dye is ready, you can start applying the dye straight from the applicator on to the top parts of your extensions and brush the dye in with a dye brush going in downward strokes.
 If you don’t want the harsh line between the dark hair and the lighter hair, you can put a bit of dye on a comb as well and brush that into the extensions to get that nice transition.
 That helps avoid the harsh line between the two colors and creates a nice ombre gradient.
 To make sure that the dye is evenly distributed on all the hair and that you don’t have any patches, go back periodically with the dye and make sure that it’s saturated well.
-And of course, don’t forget to do the other side of the extensions because the color doesn’t really go through so it’s important to repeat that process on the other side.
+And, of course, don’t forget to do the other side of the extensions because the color doesn’t go through, so it’s important to repeat that process on the other side.
 Repeat this process on all of the wefts.

 Rinsing the Dark Dye

 Once the dark dye has been processed for about 30 minutes, you do want to rinse it out, but since you’re going to dye the lower part of your extensions and you want that part of the hair to be dry and rinsing your extensions will make all of it wet.
 To avoid that, you can take a paper towel and wet it and dampen all the dyed parts of the extensions, and that stops the dye from processing further, and the lower part of the extensions will still be dry.